devopsdays-kc/devopsdayskc-docs/docs/team-admin/operating_procedures.md

   - At least one Squad member should be present to provide an update and for discussion

-3. After the meeting, TODO’s are added/updated on Trello
+3. After the meeting, TODO’s are added/updated on Trello by each Squad

 ## Slack